Gain a deeper understanding of effective leadership in organizations coupled with principles of human behavior and social relationships.

 - problem-based practitioner research skills

 Most of our students come from human services, public sector and governmental organizations, from higher education institutions (student services and academic support), nontraditional programs and organizations, and public safety/ security services.
-Our ability to draw from a range of courses both within the School of Education and Human Development and across a number of academic units within the university allows you to design a program that is inter- and trans-disciplinary.
+Our ability to draw from a range of courses both within the School of Education and Leadership and across a number of academic units within the university allows you to design a program that is inter- and trans-disciplinary.
 This approach allows you to develop a unique approach to your program of study and to creative approaches to providing services in nonprofit and public sector organizations.